pryv/dev-pryv.io-opener/src-dest/README.md

   - `port` The local port to listen-
   - `ip` The IP adress to use.
 Keep it 0.0.0.0 unless you explicitely want to expose the service in `http` to another network.
 - `auth`
+  - `adminAccesskey` key to use for system calls such as `/reg/admin/users`.
+A random key should be generated on setup.
   - `trustedApps` list of web apps that can be trusted-app functionalities API for trusted apps: [API reference-full](https://api.pryv.com/reference-full/)
     see: [SETUP Guide - customize authorization](https://api.pryv.com/customer-resources/pryv.io-setup/#customize-authorization-registration-and-reset-password-apps)